Mange/rofi-emoji/README.md

    insert anything.
 3. `menu` - Open the menu.
 Useful if you prefer to always get options when just pressing <kbd>Enter</kbd>.
+4. `stdout` - Write selected emoji to standard output.
+This is useful if you want to use the emoji selector inside of a shell pipeline, like Rofi's `-dmenu` mode.
+It will use the `-format` argument to customize the outputted text, just like `-dmenu`.

 Inserting is not very reliable under X11 since different toolkits respond differently to the X11 events that are emitted when trying to write unicode